|Tennessee Comptroller of the Treasury

 New Water Loss Information

-THE AWWA FREE WATER LOSS SOFTWARE HAS BEEN UPDATED FOR 2014.
-PLEASE BE SURE TO USE THE CORRECT FORM.
+THE AWWA FREE WATER LOSS SOFTWARE HAS BEEN UPDATED.
+FOR ANY AUDITS RECEIVED BY THE COMPTROLLER AFTER JANUARY 1, 2015, PLEASE BE SURE TO USE THE CORRECT FORM (version 5.0).
 THE FORM, NOW TWO PAGES LONG, IS LARGER AND MORE EASILY READ.
 BOTH PAGES SHOULD BE INCLUDED IN THE AUDIT REPORT.

 At a joint meeting of the Water and Wastewater Financing Board and the Utility Management Review Board on June 6, 2012, the Boards decided to reaffirm the October 7, 2010, decision to adopt the American Water Works Association (AWWA) water loss methodology for inclusion in any audited financial statements received by the Comptroller of the Treasury on or after January 1, 2013.
 The water loss methodology can be obtained from www.AWWA.org

 At the June 6, 2012, meeting the following was adopted by the Boards: